 Surgical modifications are then made, which may involve removing cartilage, using sutures to reshape cartilage, bone contouring, or placement of cartilage grafts.
 In a functional rhinoplasty procedure, airway obstructions or breathing issues would be amended; the focus of treatment may be enlarged turbinates, nasal polyps, or a deviated septum.
 It is worth mentioning, however, that both functional and cosmetic rhinoplasty seek to optimize appearance and breathing.

 Lastly, once the necessary corrections are made, sutures are placed to close the incisions and the nose is bandaged appropriately.

-If you would like to learn more about neck lifts, or you have questions about the procedure, give us a call to schedule a consultation.
 We will make sure that you understand the entire procedure all the way through recovery, and we are always upfront about the associated costs and potential risks involved with plastic surgery.
 If you are looking for a more youthful and natural-looking appearance, contact the Plastic Surgery Clinic of Chicago today.